escowles/recipes/_posts/2013-11-10-crockpot-chili.md

  	<li>Brown beef, with onion and peppers and add to crockpot.</li>
  	<li>Add remaining ingredients to crockpot and cook on low for 8 hours, stirring occasionally.</li>
 </ul>

+---

+2014-09-25 15:53:15: Alternate:
+1/2 lb. ground beef, browned
+1/2 onion, chopped
+1 bell pepper, chopped
+1 tomato, chopped
+1 can tomato paste (6 oz.)
+1 can kidney beans (15 oz.)
+1 can refried beans (15 oz.), with liquid
+2 tsp. chili powder
+1 tsp. salt
+1/2 tsp. basil
+1/2 tsp. oregano
+1/2 tsp. pepper
+1/2 tsp. cumin
+1/2 head kale, chopped

+* Put everything in crockpot and stir.
+* Cook on high for 90 minutes.
+* Stir and reduce heat to low.

+1,360 Cal (4x 340)

+2020-06-17 17:20:36: Updated the recipe to reflect what I'm typically doing these
+days:
+* Refried beans instead of pinto beans
+* Poblano peppers instead of bell peppers
+* No tomato puree
+* Left optional brown sugar and harissa, though I typically don't do these based on feedback.